Lyme Disease Treatment: Kicking the Tick to the Curb

 • Using over-the-counter pain relievers and anti-inflammatory medications as needed

-If you think you may have a tick-borne illness, it’s important to visit a healthcare professional as soon as possible.
-Early treatment is key to a full recovery.
+If you think you might have a Lyme-related illness, it’s important to see a healthcare professional as soon as possible.
+Getting help early is crucial for a full recovery.
 You’ve got this!
-You are strong and capable, and remember, you’re not facing this alone.
+You are strong and capable, and remember, you’re not in this by yourself.

 When to see a doctor?